MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 > [!NOTE]
 >
-> - **Custom apps built for your org**: Custom apps built for your org are internal or specific within your organization or business.
+> - **Custom apps built for your org (LOB apps)**: Custom apps built for your org (LOB apps) are internal or specific within your organization or business.
 Your organization can make these apps available through Microsoft Store.
-> - **Customer-owned apps**: SSO is also supported for customer-owned apps within the Microsoft Entra B2C tenants.
+> - **Customer-owned apps**: SSO is also supported for customer-owned apps within the Azure AD B2C tenants.

 To create and configure your app in Microsoft Entra ID for enabling SSO: